fjaqu1n0/SmartCompost/README.md

 - Fetches real-time sensor data from a database.
 - Used Chart.js for the line charts
 - PHP is used for fetching real-time data.
 Can't be hosted on Github Pages
+- Website connects to a Raspberry Pi for manual controls for a compost machine.
 - Website is still a work in progress.
 Just had to make a repository for easy access.